 Graveside services will be held on Saturday, December 7, at 11:00 a.m. at Westview Cemetery in Kinston.
 The Reverend Beth Hood, Senior Pastor at Wesley United Methodist Church in Wilmington will lead the service.

-To send flowers to Muriel's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Muriel Garner Rider, please visit our floral store.